Maadhu Balaji

-Maadhu Balaji, born as Balaji, is an Indian actor and comedian known for his roles in Tamil theatre plays and Tamil television serials.
+Maadhu Balaji, born as Balaji Rangachari, is an Indian actor and comedian known for his roles in Tamil theatre plays and Tamil television serials.

 Balaji has acted in a number of stage plays and films.
 He is the brother of the late ace humorist and playwright Crazy Mohan.
 He gave himself the prefix "Maadhu" after Nagesh's name in Ethir Neechal (1968).

 Balaji graduated from the Vivekananda College, Madras University in Chennai.
 His stage career started during his college days where he started acting in a number of stage plays and dramas and was touted as a prospective stage and film actor.

 With Crazy Mohan and close friends, Maadhu Balaji established Crazy Creations in 1979, one of the leading drama troupes in Tamil stage today, with an impeccable history of 15 launches and over 5000 shows all around the globe.

 Balaji acts as Maadhu, the lead role in all these dramas and has the amazing track record of not missing even one of these shows.